Devarasettyanand/Snowflake_Real_Time_Scenario/README.md

 # Snowflake_Real_Time_Scenario

-use case 1 : Automate Data Loads from S3 Dynamic Day-Wise Folders to Snowflake.
+Use Case 1 : Automate Data Loads from S3 Dynamic Day-Wise Folders to Snowflake.

 Real-time data ingestion from S3 to Snowflake Navigating day-wise partitioned folders in S3